 This is also to say - I think it's very important to have a sense of humor.

 In the end, I care most about designing and developing beautiful, sustainable projects, both economically and environmentally.
 Because our systems so often work against that notion, I've found myself to be a relentless advocate for changing the systems that get in the way, and educating the next generation of people that will hopefully make us all look like amateurs.

 If you're interested in talking with me about consulting work, please contact me from this site.
-You can view some snapshots from my portfolio below.
+You can view some recent projects here and snapshots from my larger portfolio below.
 I've generally focused on helping clients with two key areas: creating bold, visionary long-term plans and the tools to begin implementing them immediately.
 It's been my belief throughout my career that people need both inspiration and an idea of what they can do tomorrow, next week or next month.
 I look forward to hearing from communities that are struggling with challenging problems, and what to do next.